 “Any amount of sleep deprivation, especially for someone who is already prone to heart disease, can be detrimental,” she said.

 “Even strokes have been shown to increase, and workplace accidents as well on the Monday after the time change,” Janata said.

 Some people do very well adjusting to simple changes in their sleep patterns.
 Janata knows some shift workers who seamlessly adapt and sleep well whenever they get the chance.
 These same people tend to handle jetlag very well.

 But, many others have a much harder time adjusting to changes in sleep.
-Janata has one patient who traveled to Australia six months ago and still is suffering from sleep loss today.
+Janata has had patients who have traveled to other time zones who suffer from sleep loss six months later.
 While traveling and adapting to a new time zone far away can be an extreme challenge for those who struggle with sleep disruptions, Janata said the loss of one hour’s sleep in the spring can also trigger long-lasting challenges.